How Ego Helps and Hinders You

 Strategic insight and action:

 The ego hinders you when it overshoots and you are unconsciously controlled by a lack of self-reflection, ignorance, fear of shortage, greed, status, material possessions, self-interest, and power.
-In the book "Spirited Personal Leadership," you will find eight roles you can become entangled in when the ego takes over:
+In the book "Spirited Personal Leadership," you will find eight roles you can become ensnared in when the ego takes over:

-Before you know it, you are unknowingly driven by these roles because they temporarily fuel your self-worth.
+Before you know it, you are unknowingly driven by these roles because they temporarily fuel your feeling of self-worth.
 This is usually due to a hidden fear of not being seen or appreciated enough, of having too little, or of not receiving approval or acceptance from others.

 If these roles primarily drive you, you become disconnected from the universal consciousness or spirit that can give you the following: internal and external peace, true connection from the heart, contentment, joy, vitality, and optimal talent development.